DakotaNelson/striker-security-website/_drafts/getting-started-in-information-security.md

 In other words, "how do I even get started?"

-This is definitely not going to be exhaustive, but below are some resources that I and others have found useful for getting started. (have more things you think should be added? <a href="/contact/" target="_blank">let me know</a>)
+This is definitely not going to be exhaustive, but below are some resources that I and others have found useful for our first adventures in IT security. (have more things you think should be added? <a href="/contact/" target="_blank">let me know</a>)

 ### Philosophy